 On-Campus Clinical Trials Manager Degree Programs

-Washington University in St. Louis – University College
+Washington University in St. Louis – School of Continuing & Professional Studies

-Early-stage clinical trial managers can complete a bachelor of science in clinical research management at Washington University In St. Louis University College.
+Early-stage clinical trial managers can complete a bachelor of science in clinical research management at Washington University in St. Louis’ School of Continuing & Professional Studies.
 With a strong foundation in science and management, this program prepares students to develop drugs, treatments, and devices in healthcare.
 This program’s focus is on developing scientific methods of clinical research, ethics, and regulatory guidelines.

 Eastern Michigan University – School of Health Sciences

 Eastern Michigan University School of Health Sciences has both a certificate program and a master’s of science degree in clinical research administration.
-This program is a good option for aspiring professionals as well as professionals with extensive experience in the field.
+This program is a good option for aspiring professionals and professionals with extensive experience in the field.
 Courses are divided between lecture classes and hands-on experiences in order to produce quality clinical trial managers who can be an asset to any team.

 The University of Texas Health Science Center at Houston